artemponomarevjetski/devops-aws-azure-google-cloud-ml-pipelines/README.md

 2. Rekognition.
 Text analysis.

-3. A bunch of items on Azure.
-I'll write on these items later.
+3. A bunch of items on Azure and AWS.
+For description of these exercises, see my numerous posts on LinkedIn: https://www.linkedin.com/in/artemponomarevpolycephalicturingmachinethatneverhalts/